aurvyn/soulite/readme.md

         age
 ```

 This is where it gets quite similar to Rust.
 The `T` used here is a generic type, which would be inferred from the arguments passed into `Person`.
 Similarly, you can read `^Animal @Person` as "implement Animal for Person".
 From here you can also see some of Haskell-inspired syntax for the method `growUp`.
-Since the parameter type and return type has already been defined, all we need to do here is to insert a variable name for the parameters.
+Since the parameter type and return type has already been defined, all we need to do here is to insert a variable name for the parameter.

 ## Init Function
 ```